Pattern Day Trader Rule (PDT): What It Is and How to Work Around It

 What Is the Pattern Day Trader Rule?

-The Pattern Day Trader (PDT) rule is a regulation created by the Financial Industry Regulatory Authority (FINRA) under Rule 4210.
-It requires any trader who executes four or more day trades within five rolling business days -- and where those day trades represent more than 6% of total trading activity in that period -- to maintain a minimum equity of $25,000 in their margin account.
+The Pattern Day Trader (PDT) rule was a regulation created by the Financial Industry Regulatory Authority (FINRA) under Rule 4210.
+It required any trader who executed four or more day trades within five rolling business days -- and where those day trades represented more than 6% of total trading activity in that period -- to maintain a minimum equity of $25,000 in their margin account.
+The $25,000 minimum and the PDT designation were eliminated effective June 4, 2026.

 The rule was introduced in 2001, after the dot-com crash, as a consumer protection measure.
 Regulators observed that undercapitalized day traders were taking on excessive risk and experiencing devastating losses.
 The $25,000 threshold was intended to ensure that anyone actively day trading had sufficient capital to absorb the inherent volatility.